jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 IT'S GOING GOING GOING...
 GO THERE!
 (But try and avoid rigging future pitches in or near the water...)
-Andy + Gergely have left to push Leopard - James + Dan to survey Muddy Window and then go for a jolly below *Big Rock Candy Mountain*.
+Andy + Gergely have left to push *Leopard* - James + Dan to survey *Muddy Window* and then go for a jolly below *Big Rock Candy Mountain*.
 I've had a great day - thanks Myles.
 Time for a decent seep.
 Tet

 23:20 24/7/2010
 James + Dan return on a high!
-9hrs good kip in bed - I feel good! forgot to say I had a shit yesterday....
+9 hrs good kip in bed - I feel good! forgot to say I had a shit yesterday....
 Tet